About 6 Wharf

 It’s also an important spot for kai moana and the fishing community.

-We’ve designed the dredging project to preserve the mauri of the reef and ensure sediment plume created by planned dredging will not threaten the reef and ecology.
-We’ll also be undertaking environmental monitoring, which will guide our dredging operations.
+We designed the dredging project to preserve the mauri of the reef and ensure sediment plume created by planned dredging wouldn’t threaten the reef and ecology.
+W also undertook environmental monitoring, which helped to guide our dredging operations.

 Napier Port has a number of permanent monitoring buoys anchored in the surrounding harbour to guide our daily operations.